 They drew blood before we left to measure Amelia’s HCG and it was around 19,000, which is exactly in the range of where it should be for how far along the embryo is (if it’s in there).
 And over the course of the last week and a half, Amelia’s pregnancy symptoms have continued – every last one of them.
 She hasn’t had any of the scary miscarriage signs – no bleeding, no cramping, no red flags at all.
 She’s been having some light pinching, but the more we started talking about them, she’s thinking it might be the fibroids, since those haven’t been there before.

 I have 1.5 semesters left of my AA in Liberal Arts, so I feel very qualified in saying that if there’s not a heartbeat tomorrow, we’ll get a diagnosis of a blighted ovum.
 There’s absolutely nothing anybody did wrong or nothing anybody could have done to prevent it from happening.

 Don’t get me wrong.
 We’re not giving up hope.
-There have still been signs out in the atmosphere that have hit me pretty hard that there’s either a wad of webbed hands and feet in there and even when the mouth guard for grinding teeth was disabled.
+There have still been signs out in the atmosphere that have hit me pretty hard that there’s either a wad of webbed hands and feet in there.
+Just thinking about it stresses me out sometimes to the point where I start clenching my jaws.
+I got so stressed that I actually ended up buying this mouth guard for grinding teeth so that my jaws could stop hurting.
 There’s a name that’s been on our list for a while and it’s not a very common name.
 Twice in two days, we’ve ran into people with that name.

 Tomorrow at 11:30 a.m., we learn what’s next.
 We’ll be exactly at 8 weeks, so everything should be where it’s supposed to be.
 If you have a few moments between now and then and can say a prayer or send some vibes or just have some overall really positive thoughts, our family would really, really appreciate them.
 We’ll get our answer and we’ll know where to go from here.